Public transport in Ireland: Cork

 There is also a car ferry operating between Rushbrooke and Passage West.

+In April of 2025, an "emerging preferred route" for the "Luas Cork" was put out for public consultation by Taoiseach Micheál Martin.
+The proposed line is an 18km long light rail line with up to 24 stops running from Ballincollig to Mahon Point.

 Limerick

 The Limerick greater/metro area has a population of 162,000 and is covered mainly by bus and suburban rail networks.

 There are a total of 9 Citybus routes, serving areas such as Raheen, Dooradoyle, Ballycummin, University of Limerick, O'Malley Park, Monaleen, Caherdavin and Castletroy.

 Commuter rail services are also important and there are three train lines in the Limerick Suburban Rail network.